marived/splitone-codec/docs/data.md

 For Chinese, AISHELL-3 only gives you ~80 hours, which is fine for the codec but I wouldn't trust it for downstream LM work.

+If you have a GPU spare during preprocessing, do the resample there — it's about 30x faster on a V100 than on the cluster's CPU nodes.